Invisible apps, magically blending into background while delivering value to the user are often considered a holy grail of product design.

 Paper is simple.
 App?
 Not so much

 In the paper skeuomorph, the order is clear - you book the oldest trip first, starting from the origin to destination.
-You continue, and you get nice & . . .
+You continue, and you get . . .

 Excellent dissection of the old "I've saved Latin, what did you do" defence, so often used in startup context.

-To say “stfu & build something,” or some variation thereof, is to demand that a critic engage you on your own narrow terms—terms which may well be a subject of the criticism in the first . . .
+To say “stfu & build something,” or some variation thereof, is to demand that a critic engage you on your own narrow terms—terms which may well be a subject of the . . .

 Cover image credit: http://flickr.com/photos/hansel5569/6117896296